Welding

 What can I do next?

-Successful completion of this course and progression to a higher level programme could lead to a number of future career opportunities including: Welder, Offshore Driller, Maintenance Engineer, Asset Inspector, Piping Engineer, Instrument Pipe Fitter, Machinist, Plater, Process Operative, Rigger, Safety Technician.
+Progression to a higher level programme could lead to a number of future career opportunities including: Welder, Maintenance Engineer, Asset Inspector, Piping Engineer, Instrument Pipe Fitter, Plater, Rigger, Safety Technician.

 Following successful completion of this course learners could look to progress to a higher level course at the College, seek an appropriate Apprenticeship or go directly into employment.